LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 ## <a id="overview"></a>Messenger Bot API Demo overview

 This demo project shows how to implement the basic Messenger BOT API console application workflows with the REST and WebSocket APIs in [Python](https://www.python.org/) programming language.
-The applications makes an authentication with [RDP](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) Auth service, then lets developers interact with Messeger Application/Chatroom on behalf of Bot via the REST and WebSocket APIs.
+The applications makes an authentication with [RDP](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) Auth service, then lets developers interact with Messenger Application/Chatroom on behalf of Bot via the REST and WebSocket APIs.
 - *chatbot_demo_rest.py*: A REST API example that sends chat message to individual and a Chatroom.
 - *chatbot_demo_ws.py*: A REST and WebSocket APIs example that sends and receives chat message with a Chatroom.
 - *rdp_token.py*: A Python module that manages RDP Authentication process for chatbot_demo_rest.py and chatbot_demo_ws.py applications.
 This module is based on [RDP Python Quickstart Python source code](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/downloads) implemented by Gurpreet Bal.
 - *rdp_change_password_demo.py*: A Python script for changing RDP Account Password via RDP Auth Service API.
 This script is based on [RDP Python Quickstart Python source code](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis/downloads) implemented by Gurpreet Bal.

-Note: Please note that the main concept for using Messager Bot REST and WebSocket APIs are the same for all technologies (see [JavaScript example](https://github.com/Refinitiv-API-Samples/Tutorial.MessengerChatBot.JavaScript)).
+Note: Please note that the main concept for using Messenger Bot REST and WebSocket APIs are the same for all technologies (see [JavaScript example](https://github.com/Refinitiv-API-Samples/Tutorial.MessengerChatBot.JavaScript)).

 ## <a id="prerequisite"></a>Prerequisite
 This tutorial source code requires the following dependencies.